1 5 392 1

-In a house of 3 boys (4 if you include my husband), you can guess that Star Wars is pretty big in our house.
+In a house of 3 boys (4 if you include my husband), Star Wars is pretty big in our house.
 Any given day you can hear my middle son saying “Shoon shoon!”, his sound for a light saber.
 And once my oldest gets home from school, the sounds get even louder as they both fight against the Dark Side.
 So for Christmas it came to no surprise when my oldest asked for EVERYTHING Star Wars.
 On Christmas day, he was elated to open his Star Wars Lego sets, and wanted to start working on them immediately.
 But when he opened his present from his aunt, he exploded with excitement!
 It was a Hot Wheels toy where he could control the Millennium Falcon, and send evil TIE Fighters off to their demise.
+While I watched him play, I also realized my son was experimenting with circular motion!

-At first I had no idea what this toy did.
-But one look at it and of course my husband knew what it was all about.
+At first I had no idea what the toy did.
+But one look at it and of course my husband figured it out.
 He quickly put it together, and showed my son what it could do.

 When the toy turns on, the three TIE fighters move around in a circle.
 It is the job of the Millennium Falcon to hit the TIE fighters and send them off to destruction!